Mr. D Roycroft, Headteacher

 Frequently Asked Questions

-The change from Year 6 to Year 7 can be huge and is a big jump for many children.
+The change from year 6 to year 7 can be huge – especially when you haven’t had a chance to join us on our transition days.
 Below are some questions and answers that we feel will make the move easier for you.

 We hope that these questions and answers have helped you.
 Always remember, it is ok to ask any staff member at Hadley Learning Community for help and support.